Selling Debt - How Bonds Work

 Selling debt to investors

 Other than perhaps the reputations of corporate officers and treatments of passengers, railroads usually had mimimal relationships with private investors.
 Most companies needed "underwriters" to help sell their debt.
 Underwriters were typically large commercial investment banks, savings and loans, and trust companies.
 Their roles were to find sufficient numbers of corporate and private investors willing to risk money.
-Of course, underwriters were paid for their efforts, often by purchasing entire bond issuances at discounts.
+Of course, underwriters were paid for their efforts.
+They frequently purchased entire bond issuances at discounts.
 Be assured that underwriters were also good at assessing the reality and risks of bonds issuances.
 They were definitely not going to buy hundreds or thousands of bonds without foreknowledge!

 Investors' purchase prices